yapweijun1996/Codex-v3/checklist.md

 - [ ] Use consistent spacing and margins throughout the panel
 - [x] Ensure sidebar items are clickable across the full row
 - [x] Add a visible close button to the mobile sidebar
+- [ ] Improve mobile sidebar layout so the close button does not overlap menu items
+- [ ] Disable zooming on mobile for a consistent experience
+- [ ] Smooth sidebar animation using CSS transforms

 ## Theming
 - [x] Default to dark mode with an optional light theme